MusculoskeletalAtlasProject/map-plugin-database/README.rst

 Accessing Plugins
 -----------------

-Users can access the *Plugin Finder* tool within the MAP Client application via the *Tools* menu.
+Users can access the MAP Client application's *Plugin Finder* tool via the *Tools* menu.
 This tool allows users to browse and install available plugins from the database.

 Submitting a Plugin
 -------------------